mrakesh0608/Sahaay/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
+Please go through existing issues and pull requests to check if somebody else is already working on it.

 ### Steps to Contribute